Aragath/Better-Agent-For-AppWorld/README.md

 # Better Agent for AppWorld

 This project explores enhancing Large Language Model (LLM) performance in the AppWorld environment through supervised fine-tuning (SFT) and reinforcement learning with human feedback (RLHF).
-We focus on improving agent performance beyond zero-shot capabilities using the AppWorld benchmark for complex API calls and interactive coding tasks.
+We focus on improving small scale agent (LLaMA-3.1 8B Instruct) performance beyond zero-shot capabilities using the AppWorld benchmark for complex API calls and interactive coding tasks.

 ## Overview